 Evergreen Hills Golf Club, Kanchanaburi.
-One of the best courses in Thailand, this award-winning golf club has an 18 hole, par 72 course and a 97 room resort.
-Facilities include a huge swimming pool, tennis courts, a snooker hall, driving range and karaoke.
+One of the best courses in Thailand, this award-winning golf club has an 18 hole, par 72-course, and a 97 room resort.
+Facilities include a huge swimming pool, tennis courts, a snooker hall, a driving range, and karaoke.
 Green fees are 800 baht per round.
 Email: firstname.lastname@example.org.

 Blue Star Golf Course, Kanchanaburi.
-This is an 18 hole, 700-yard course with clubhouse, restaurant, practise area and a choice of accommodation options.
+This is an 18 hole, 700-yard course with a clubhouse, restaurant, practice area, and a choice of accommodation options.
 Green fees are 500-600 baht per round, depending on which time you prefer to play.
 Tel: +66 9 8569 6614.

 Sawang Golf Club and Resort, Petchaburi.
-Around 2 hours south-west from the airport, this place has an excellent 18 hole course, clubhouse, pro-shop, restaurant and resort with a swimming pool.
-Green fees are around 600 baht a round, depending on when you play.
+Around 2 hours south-west from the airport, this place has an excellent 18 hole course, clubhouse, pro-shop, restaurant, and resort with a swimming pool.
+Green fees are around 600 baht per round, depending on when you play.
 Tel: +66 32-899-747.

 This list of approved courses is subject to change and is correct as of 22nd January 2021.